 While there were different styles of habits, they had certain defining features.
 The skirts were generally a third longer than a normal hem length, to provide a long drape.
-Sewn into the front was a loop for a lady to slip around her boot by the outside stirrup, keeping the skirt from flying up.
+Sewn into the front was a loop for a lady to slip around her boot by the outside stirrup, keeping the skirt from flying up, and there are also examples of skirts with weights sewn into the bottom hems.
 Sometimes near the trailing edge of the skirt was another loop to wear around the wrist or onto a button after dismounting, to ease walking with all the voluminous material.
 If there wasn’t a carrying loop the ladies would gather the skirt and hold it over an arm.
-The skirt could trail after getting to relatively clean pavement, cobblestones, &c.
+The skirt could trail after getting to relatively clean pavement, gravel, cobblestones, &c.
 Skirts usually had at least one hidden pocket sewn in for a handkerchief.
 In 1885, snap fasteners were invented, and shortly after that a form of safety skirt for riding that would tear open along the line of snaps if a lady fell.
 In Edwardian times an apron-style skirt was offered with much less material which would be buttoned closed when dismounting.

 The jackets were tailored tight and normally looser in the sleeves to allow control of the reins.
 The styles somewhat followed fashion decade by decade, with lappets and peplums covering the hips coming and going, along with flared and gigot sleeves.
 Lapels went wide, narrow, and vanished altogether with military stock collars.
 Military influences remained a constant, women asking for soutache and galloon trim.